andresarmento/modbus-esp8266/API.md

 Should be called from onGet/onSet or transaction callback function.
 Returns IP address of remote requesting operation or INADDR_NONE for local.

-*Note:* In case of transaction callback INADDR_NONE returned in case if transaction is timedout.
+*Note:* For transaction callback INADDR_NONE returned in case if transaction is timedout.

 ```c
 bool onSetCoil(uint16_t address, cbModbus cb = cbDefault, uint16_t numregs = 1);